 They pushed through the gate and walked past a small shed into the back yard.
 Flowering plants, pines, apple trees, and hostas lined the tall stockade fence that completely surrounded the premises.
 Like the front yard, it was also well-kept but not overly so.

 “Mrs. Caruso?
 Hi.
-I’m detective Barnes,” he said as he extended his big hand.
-“And this is detective Sharpe,” he nodded toward his companion.
+I’m Detective Jansen,” he said as he extended his big hand.
+“And this is Detective Sharpe,” he nodded toward his companion.
 “Sorry about your loss.
 We would like to ask you a few routine questions if you don’t mind.
 For our files.
 Have you got a moment?”

 “Oh.
 Yes.
 Certainly.
 I have time,” the woman pulled off her dirty gloves and perched on the arm of a big, cream-colored Adirondack chair.